quamernasim/llm-multimodal-stack/Text-to-Speech-Server/README.md

 ---

 ## 📬 Contact
-For issues or contributions, open a GitHub issue or contact [narendra@machinelearning.one].
+For issues or contributions, open a GitHub issue or contact [quamer23nasim38@gmail.com].